 This is why it is important for anyone who regularly suffers from the symptoms of cystitis to seek medical help and keep some D-Mannose in their medicine cabinet.
 Two to four grams should be taken with water at the very first twinge of pain as a supportive measure for bladder health.

 If you suspect you have an infection, you can test your urine at home with urine test strips, which have elements for spotting infection.
 You will be able to check for:

 Of those who contract Cystitis, at least 1 in 4 will have a recurrent episode within 6 months of the first.

-Generally, maintaining a healthy bladder and urinary tract is as simple as taking a dose of D'Mannose just before sleep and /or around triggers such as sex.
+Generally, maintaining a healthy bladder and urinary tract is as simple as taking a dose of D'Mannose just before sleep and /or around triggers such as sport.
 However, there are a few supplement tips that can help.
 The first, is to immediately take a double dose of D-Mannose as soon as you experience a twinge.
 Drink something that helps alkalise the urine every 2-3 hours.
 This will also help flush away any bacteria that has attached to the dmannose.